andandersson/MortgagePlan/README.md

 a bank want to borrow money, for a certain amount of years, and pay off their debt every month with a certain interest rate.
 The application is calculating their monthly payment according to the amount of their loan, interest rate, and years for the loan.
+Information about the customers and their loans is found in the text-file "Prospects".

 **Tools**